 I’m a Licensed Marriage and Family Therapist (#99751), Registered Yoga Teacher (E-RYT200), and Certified Healing Arts Practitioner.
-My training and experience blending classical psychotherapy with contemporary mind-body practices as well as my passion for the healing arts foster an integrative approach in my practice located in Piedmont, Oakland, CA, and online.
+My training and experience blending classical psychotherapy with contemporary mind-body practices as well as my passion for the healing arts foster an integrative approach in my online practice located in The Bay Area, CA.

 I received my Master’s degree in Counseling Psychology from the Institute of Transpersonal Psychology (aka Sofia University) and my Bachelor’s degree in Psychology with a minor in Entrepreneurship from California State University in Long Beach.
 After completing my Master’s degree I trained at the Center for Creative Growth where I completed their Foundations in Clinical Mastery program.
 I then continued to gain immense experience working with at-risk youth at La Cheim School, a non-profit mental health organization treating underserved youth and their families.

 During my undergraduate studies, I fell in love with the practice of Yoga and completed a personally transformative training through the Sivananda Yoga tradition.
 I have taught thousands of students publicly and privately throughout California and continue to teach throughout the Bay Area.
 I specialize in Restorative Yoga which I also bring into psychotherapy sessions as a way to experience mindfulness and stress reduction.
 My on-going experience with Vipassana meditation strongly informs my approach to healing.

 California Board of Behavioral Sciences (LMFT99751)

 Clinical Member – California Association of Marriage & Family Therapists